How does the Instagram algorithm actually work?

-The Instagram feed algorithm has changed a lot over the last five years, pivoting to a model that favors interest.
+The Instagram Feed algorithm has changed a lot over the last few years, pivoting to a model that favors interest.

 But how does the algorithm know what content you're most likely to interact with?

-According to Mosseri, it's a complex process.
-"We add and remove signals and predictions over time, working to get better at surfacing what you’re interested in.”
+According to Instagram's CEO Adam Mosseri, it's a complex process: "We add and remove signals and predictions over time, working to get better at surfacing what you’re interested in.”